rclone/rclone/docs/content/bisync.md

 * Bisync now fully supports comparing based on any combination of size, modtime, and checksum, lifting the prior restriction on backends without modtime support.
 * Bisync now supports a "Graceful Shutdown" mode to cleanly cancel a run early without requiring `--resync`.
 * New `--recover` flag allows robust recovery in the event of interruptions, without requiring `--resync`.
+* A new `--max-lock` setting allows lock files to automatically renew and expire, for better automatic recovery when a run is interrupted.

 ### `v1.64`
 * Fixed an [issue](https://forum.rclone.org/t/bisync-bugs-and-feature-requests/37636#:~:text=1.%20Dry%20runs%20are%20not%20completely%20dry)